-The diagram displays the extensions in the VEC Modell necessary to support a mapping to external sources.
+The diagram displays the extensions in the VEC Modell model necessary to support a mapping to external sources.
 The extension consists of two classes ExternalMappingSpecification and ExternalMapping.
 An ExternalMappingSpecification defines a mapping for a single DocumentVersion specified by the association mappedDocument.
 The referenced DocumentVersion itself identifies by its attributes the external document which should be mapped (e.g. an SVG-File, a requirements-document).

 The mapping of the individual elements in the VEC is defined with the class ExternalMapping.
 It points to an ExtendableElement (which can be almost any VEC-Element) as mappedElement.
 The attribute externalReference contains the unique key of the same element in the context of the mapped DocumentVersion.